Welcome to today's edition of the Rush 24-7 podcast.

 I mean, that letter took it right to Rahm Emanuel.

-It pointed out all the hypocrisy and uh all of the mistakes and all the errors, and it set up some ground rules for the Republicans to show up.
+It pointed out all the hypocrisy and all of the mistakes and all the errors, and it set up some ground rules for the Republicans to show up.

 What am I missing here, folks?

-Last night on uh Greta Van Susteren's show on Fox, she talked to John Boehner, the Republican leader.
+Last night on Greta Van Susteren's show on Fox, she talked to John Boehner, the Republican leader.

-She said you were quoted saying, Why are we going to talk about a bill that can't pass in connection with the health care bill?
+She said, you were quoted saying, why are we going to talk about a bill that can't pass in connection with the health care bill?

 Did you say that to the president or the press?

-I made it pretty clear that you've got a health care bill that the President and House and Senate Democrats have been working on that they can't pass.
+I made it pretty clear that you've got a health care bill that the president and House and Senate Democrats have been working on that they can't pass.

-Yeah, oh, he understands precisely what's going on.
+Oh, he understands precisely what's going on.

 They want to start it there because they want their bill.